chwdt/vanmoof-tools/README.md

 Currently the tool only works for mainware version 1.9.3.

+## ble-patch

+usage: `ble-patch <bleware>`

+This tool patches the VanMoof bleware file, so the command `reset` is replaced with a command `dump-keys`.
+Using `dump-keys` inside the bledebug console will show the stored keys.
+These keys are two factory default keys used during bringup of the bike in factory, your API key, and the VanMoof manufacturer key.
+The latter is used to encrypt firmware images (when sending updates to the APP).

 ## patch-dump

 This tool patches a modern VanMoof mainware as `patch` above, but adds a function to dump the whole FLASH to the console.
 This function is patched into the `help` command and will output the FLASH as S-Records.